AngelC-linux/GabybotTSJ/README.md

 Tests also included sending images in PNG and JPG formats to provide filling examples through the chatbot questionnaire on Telegram.
 It was ensured that the X and Y coordinates where the data is plotted, are accurate and readable for users when downloading the generated file through the Telegram chatbot.
 We hope that the project can be useful for other Tecnológicos and it can be complemented.
-I send greetings.
+We send greetings.